flutter/website/src/desktop/macos.md

 certificate in order to build.

-By default, the entitlements file allows JIT for debug builds but, as with App Sandbox, you may need to manage other entitlements.
+By default, the entitlements file allows JIT for debug builds but, as with App Sandbox, you might need to manage other entitlements.
 If you have both App Sandbox and Hardened
-Runtime enabled, you may need to add multiple entitlements for the same resource.
+Runtime enabled, you might need to add multiple entitlements for the same resource.
 For instance, microphone access would require both `com.apple.security.device.audio-input` (for Hardened Runtime)